erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 \end{align}

 The equations of motion can then once again be obtained using a computer algebra system.
-Since the 3D plotting of Matplotlib is slightly limited I switched to Rhino/Grasshopper for visualization (@Fig:sim-gh).
+Since the 3D plotting of Matplotlib is slightly limited, the following animation is made using Rhino/Grasshopper (@Fig:sim-gh).
 For this the state-vectors of the simulation are transformed to cartesian points for the masses as well as a X- and Y-vector for the reference frame of our mass.
 See the appendix (@Sec:distributed-mass-eom) for equations of motion and all code.